Providers - Injury Prevention

 - The IHS Head Start Program has developed a Daily Playground Inspection Form.
 This Daily Playground Inspection Form simply assists Head Start staff in identifying hazards that may arise due to vandalism, age of playground and ancillary equipment, weather, unauthorized playground access, etc.

 - As a reminder, the Administration for Children and Families released a Standards for Playground Use Zone Safety (Log No. ACF-PI-HS-07-02) that states, "…For those jurisdictions not already covered by State, Tribal, or local law, beginning in January 2008 we will monitor compliance against the minimum standards for playground surfaces specified in the Handbook for Playground Safety," which is now titled Public Playground Safety Handbook.
-This document can be found and downloaded from the Consumer Product Safety Commission's Web site

 A Word about Water Safety